fastify/fastify/docs/Guides/Getting-Started.md

 })
 ```

-> If you're using ECMAScript Modules (ESM) in your project, ensure to
+> If you are using ECMAScript Modules (ESM) in your project, be sure to
 > include "type": "module" in your package.json.
 >```js
 >{